-My private EML contains in addition to the public EML files on my internet site and over 85’000 additional files (> 5200 textbooks, 11 videos about blood smear exams in hematology, 56 teaching videos from the Stanford Medical School, over 130 teaching videos for ultrasound exams in the different specialties, most of them Point of Care ultrasound exams, over 400 Medical School teaching videos (over 150 hours).
-There are over 37’500 PDF files (some of the files are in several specialties listed) with up to date content.
+My private EML contains in addition to the files on my internet site and over 90’000 additional files (> 5300 textbooks, 11 videos about blood smear exams in hematology, 56 teaching videos from the Stanford Medical School, over 130 teaching videos for ultrasound exams in the different specialties, most of them Point of Care ultrasound exams, over 400 Medical School teaching videos (over 150 hours).
+There are over 38’500 PDF files (some of the files are in several specialties listed) with up to date content.
 I did add the Basic Life Support, Advanced Cardiac Life Support, and Advanced Pediatric Life Support courses with videos and PDF files as well as my 2021 exam questions and answers.

 Personal content added

-You find several PowerPoint presentations and Standard Operating Procedures from my missions in Iraq and my Ballistol book.
-You can follow the current status of my work re: surgical masks and half face respirators (published on ResearchGate); my work re: UVC sterilization with a prototype UVC ‘reactor’ with 222nm and 254nm UVC light sources using reflecting PTFE coating, and personal view updates to the Covid-19 situation.
+You find several PowerPoint presentations and Standard Operating Procedures from my missions in Iraq, my Ballistol book and my work re: surgical masks and half face respirators (published on ResearchGate).
 Every PDF file is indexed, you can do full text searches using DocFetcher with its index already done for you.
-The search engine DocFetcher uses at the most 512MB of your RAM.
+The search engine DocFetcher uses at the most 512MB of your RAM for searching.

 Searching for specific content?

-You may drop mean Email firstname.lastname@example.org and I will do the searching in my private Electronic Medical Library for you; I mail you the results.
+You may drop me an Email to firstname.lastname@example.org and I will do the searching in my private Electronic Medical Library for you; I mail you the results.
 That way you can get an idea what you could do with the EML on an external drive.